-In order to keep your move on schedule, you'll need to keep a task list of things to do eight weeks before you move.
+To keep your move on schedule, you'll need to keep a task list of things to do eight weeks before you move.
 Remember, it's just two months before you say goodbye to your house, your neighborhood, family and friends, and by now you may be feeling a little overwhelmed.
-Not to worry.
-Will this task list you'll find yourself actually looking forward to moving day!
+You have no need to worry.
+With this task list, you'll find yourself looking forward to moving day!

 Include "to do" lists, reminders, phone conversations and what you've already accomplished.